Lwdthe1/sectioned-list/README.md

 # Usage

 - `new constructor(config)` Create a new instance with a config object.

 - `addItem(<any>)` Adds an item to the next section that has space for it.

 - `addItems(Array<any>)` Adds the items to the list by calling `addItem()` for each item in order.

 - `sections` Get all sections in the list.
+A section's items can be accessed via its `items` field.

 - `sectionedItems` Get an array of the items in the list in their section arrays.
 The returned value looks like this: `Array<Array<any>>`

 See the tests (`tests/sectionedList_test.js`) to see how these methods are used.